zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 }
 ```

-To even improve performance more, the function that computes the carry signals can also be parallelized using parallel prefix algorithms.
-These algorithms involve more boolean operations (so homomorphic operations for us) but may be faster because of their parallel nature.
-We have implemented the Brent-Kung and Ladner-Fischer algorithms, which entail different tradeoffs.
+To further optimize performance, we use parallel prefix algorithms to parallelize the function that computes the carry signals.
+These algorithms involve more (homomorphic) boolean operations and their parallel nature speeds up the processing.
+We have implemented the Brent-Kung and Ladner-Fischer algorithms with different tradeoffs:

-Brent-Kung has the least amount of boolean operations we could find (140 when using grey cells, for 32-bit numbers), which makes it suitable when we can't process many operations concurrently and fast.
+* Brent-Kung has the least amount of boolean operations we could find (140 when using grey cells, for 32-bit numbers), which makes it suitable when we can't process many operations concurrently and fast.
 Our results confirm that it's indeed faster than both the sequential algorithm and Ladner-Fischer when run on regular computers.

-On the other hand, Ladner-Fischer performs more boolean operations (209 using grey cells) than Brent-Kung, but they are performed in larger batches.
+* On the other hand, Ladner-Fischer performs more boolean operations (209 using grey cells) than Brent-Kung, but they are performed in larger batches.
 Hence we can compute more operations in parallel and finish earlier, but we need more fast threads available or they will slow down the carry signals computation.
 Ladner-Fischer can be suitable when using cloud-based computing services, which offer many high-speed threads.

-Our implementation uses Brent-Kung by default, but Ladner-Fischer can be enabled when needed by using the ```--ladner-fischer``` command line argument.
+Our implementation uses Brent-Kung by default, but you can enable Ladner-Fischer by using the `--ladner-fischer` command line argument.

-For more information about parallel prefix adders you can read [this paper](https://www.iosrjournals.org/iosr-jece/papers/Vol6-Issue1/A0610106.pdf) or [this other paper](https://www.ijert.org/research/design-and-implementation-of-parallel-prefix-adder-for-improving-the-performance-of-carry-lookahead-adder-IJERTV4IS120608.pdf).
+For more information about parallel prefix adders, you can read [this paper](https://www.iosrjournals.org/iosr-jece/papers/Vol6-Issue1/A0610106.pdf) or [this other paper](https://www.ijert.org/research/design-and-implementation-of-parallel-prefix-adder-for-improving-the-performance-of-carry-lookahead-adder-IJERTV4IS120608.pdf).

-Finally, with all these sha256 operations working homomorphically, our functions will be homomomorphic as well along with the whole sha256 function (after adapting the code to work with the Ciphertext type).
+Finally, with all these SHA-256 operations working homomorphically, our functions will be homomomorphic as well along with the whole SHA-256 function (after adapting the code to work with the Ciphertext type).

+### More parallel processing

 Let's talk about other performance improvements we can make before we finish.

-### More parallel processing

-If we inspect the main ```sha256_fhe``` function, we will find operations that can be performed in parallel.
-For instance, within the compression loop, ```temp1``` and ```temp2``` can be computed concurrently.
-An efficient way to parallelize computations here is using the ```rayon::join()``` function, which uses parallel processing only when there are available CPUs.
-Recall that the two temporary values in the compression loop are the result of several additions, so we can use nested calls to ```rayon::join()``` to potentially parallelize more operations.
+In the main `sha256_fhe`, you can perform some functions in parallel.
+For example, in the compression loop, `temp1` and `temp2` can be computed in parallel by using the `rayon::join()` function when there is a CPU available.
+The two temporary values in the compression loop are the result of multiple additions, so you can use nested calls to `rayon::join()` to parallelize more operations.

-Another way to speed up consecutive additions would be using the Carry Save Adder, a very efficient adder that takes 3 numbers and returns a sum and carry sequence.
-If our inputs are A, B and C, we can construct a CSA with our previously implemented Maj function and the bitwise XOR operation as follows:
+Another way to speed up consecutive additions would be using the Carry Save Adder, a very efficient adder that takes 3 numbers and returns a sum and a carry sequence.
+If our inputs are A, B, and C, we can construct a CSA with our previously implemented Maj function and the bitwise XOR operation as follows:

 ```
 Carry = Maj(A, B, C)
 Sum = A XOR B XOR C
 ```

 By chaining CSAs, we can input the sum and carry from a preceding stage along with another number into a new CSA.
 Finally, to get the result of the additions we add the sum and carry sequences using a conventional adder.
-At the end we are performing the same number of additions, but some of them are now CSAs, speeding up the process.
-Let's see all this together in the ```temp1``` and ```temp2``` computations.
+In the end, we are performing the same number of additions, but some of them are now CSAs, speeding up the process.
+Below is the illustration of this process in the `temp1` and `temp2` computations.

 ```rust
 let (temp1, temp2) = rayon::join(